Essential Services and Shareholder Value Delivered with Integrity

 AA: Is there anything else you’d like investors to know about Essential Utilities?

-CF: Essential Utilities is 135-year-old company that plays an important role in solving our nation’s water and natural gas infrastructure challenges.
+CF: Essential Utilities is an over 135-year-old company that plays an important role in solving our nation’s water and natural gas infrastructure challenges.
 Our commitment to capital investment, operational excellence, environmental stewardship, and strengthening local communities is part of our culture.
 Our employees deliver on our mission to improve quality of life and economic prosperity by safely and reliably delivering earth’s most essential resources.
 Aligned with our proven growth strategy we are focused on delivering shareholder value while remaining a stable industry leader.